 Examples of UK Donor Generosity to UCT

-The David and Elaine Potter Foundation’s Fellowship Programme at UCT was established in 2004, and is funding Masters and Doctoral scholarships to develop graduates who will contribute to civil society in S.A.
+The David and Elaine Potter Foundation’s Fellowship Programme at UCT was established in 2004, and continues to fund Masters and Doctoral scholarships to develop graduates who will contribute to civil society in South Africa.

 Click here to read more about current projects at UCT which need your support.